|Officers and Administrators|

 Due to asthma, Rhonda is a slow (but enthusiastic) hiker and cyclist.
 Her cycling events are always at a slower pace (approx 16km/hour average), but aren't necessarily "easy" - she's willing to do the hills and distance, just more slowly.
 Rhonda hikes year-round with snow shoeing and x-c ski events supplementing the winter hiking schedule.
 Do note, however, that she is a fair weather hiker and in the event of yukky weather will either move a hike to a different location (if the weather's nicer somewhere else), or cancel/reschedule the hike if it's yukky everywhere.
 When in the mountains during bear season, Rhonda is a "hike nazi", keeping her hikers in tight groups of six or more for safety.

-As the EOC Past President, Rhonda's role is to:
+As the EOC Merchandise Office, Rhonda's role is to:

 See Upcoming Events or Past Events being coordinated by Rhonda S.

-Ryan posts a wide variety of events, typically including urban hikes, out-of-town hiking, backpacking and camping events, as well as visits to local museums and festivals.
+Ryan posts an extremely wide variety of events, including urban hikes, out-of-town hiking, backpacking and camping events, as well as visits to lectures, local museums and festivals.

 |Keith is originally from Vancouver Island, but he has lived in the